Ted Nolan: Latvia men's national team (2011–2013)

-Return to the Buffalo Sabres, 2013–2015
+Return to Buffalo (2013–2015)

-On November 13, 2013, Nolan was named the interim head coach by the Buffalo Sabres, following the firing of both head coach Ron Rolston (who had replaced the fired Lindy Ruff back on February 20, 2013) and general manager Darcy Regier (whose first move as GM had been to oust Nolan as Sabres head coach in 1997).
-Nolan was brought in by Pat LaFontaine, who also joined the team as president of hockey operations but left three months later.
+On November 13, 2013, Nolan returned to the Buffalo Sabres, being named the interim head coach following the firing of both head coach Ron Rolston and general manager Darcy Regier.
+Nolan was hired by Pat LaFontaine, who had also joined the team as president of hockey operations before resigning three months later.

 Despite a relatively poor on-ice record, Tim Murray, Regier's replacement as general manager, expressed interest in keeping Nolan as permanent head coach.
 Nolan signed a three-year contract extension on March 31, 2014.
-However, on April 12, 2015, Murray fired Nolan and his assistants, citing both a last place finish in the standings and a "decent" but not "great" working relationship with Nolan, whom Murray had not hired.
+However, on April 12, 2015, Murray fired Nolan and his assistants, citing a last place finish and a "decent" but not "great" working relationship with Nolan.

-Poland men's national ice hockey team
+Poland men's national team (2017–2018)

 Nolan started coaching the Polish national team in 2017.
-The team played in the 2018 IIHF World Championship Division I A and were relegated to Division I B. He left his position as Poland's coach shortly thereafter.
+The team played in the 2018 IIHF World Championship Division I A and were relegated to Division I B. He resigned shortly thereafter.

+Personal life

+Nolan and his wife have two sons who played in the NHL, Brandon and Jordan.

+Nolan is a member of the Ojibwe Nation, a First Nations people.
+He was raised with 11 siblings in poverty on the Garden River reserve near Sault Ste.
+Marie, Ontario.
+The house had no electricity or running water.
+At age 14 his father, Stan, died of heart failure, and his mother, Rose, was killed by a drunk driver when he was 24.